boshea5/Taller-Shorter-Quiz/README.md

 - Implementing an Increment Score counter
 - Adding supporting Images to the Quiz
 - Creating a more visual UX design
-- Focus on understanding JS and how it implements with the DOM without relying on external code.
+- Focus on trying to understand JS and how it implements with the DOM without relying on external code.